inktense/linea-k8s-stack/README.md

 ## Known Issues

 **Maru Metrics**: Maru's metrics endpoint currently returns HTTP 500 with "Invalid registry: io.micrometer.core.instrument.composite.CompositeMeterRegistry".
 This is a known issue with the maru application's Micrometer registry initialization.
 Sequencer and Besu metrics are working correctly.
 Monitoring for maru can be done via logs until this is resolved in a future maru release.

+**Besu Engine API Warning**: You may see warnings in Besu logs: `"Execution engine not called in 120 seconds, consensus client may not be connected"`.
+This is expected during initial sync or when Maru is still starting up.
+Besu has the Engine API enabled (port 8550) and expects calls from Maru (consensus client), but Maru will only start calling it once it's fully synced with the sequencer.
+This warning is harmless and should disappear once Maru completes its sync.
+Besu will continue to function correctly as an RPC node, syncing blocks from the sequencer via P2P.